Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 ## Azure traffic manager
 - DNS based traffic load balancer
-        - Priority - Shifts to the next endpoint after the first one fails
+        - **Priority** - Shifts to the next endpoint after the first one fails
-        - Weighted - Distribute traffic based on weightage
+        - **Weighted** - Distribute traffic based on weightage
-        - Performance - The traffic is directed based on the closest endpoint
+        - **Performance** - The traffic is directed based on the closest endpoint
+        - **Geographic** - Traffic directed based on the location
+        - **Multivalue** - The user selects the endpoint